Nytuo/CosmicComics/README.md

 # Cosmic Comics

-## Notice that CosmicComics is in active reconstruction, some features are not available yet or may not work.
+## Notice that CosmicComics has been reconstructed, some features may have been deleted or are not yet available.

 [![cosmiccomics](https://snapcraft.io/cosmiccomics/badge.svg)](https://snapcraft.io/cosmiccomics)
 [![cosmiccomics](https://snapcraft.io/cosmiccomics/trending.svg?name=0)](https://snapcraft.io/cosmiccomics)